JonathanBouwer/HonoursProject/README.md

 - analyze.py: This is the script which calculates avaerages and ranges based on the generated data

 ## Graphs
-Graphs of the distributinos of generated data can be accessed [here](/Graphs/Graphs.md)
+Graphs of the distributions of generated data can be accessed [here](/Graphs/Graphs.md)